waylonggggg/tp/docs/DeveloperGuide.md

        Expected: There are no more CCAs in the list.
 Error details are shown in the status message.
     4. Test case: `delete_c 0`
        Expected: No CCA is deleted.
 Error details shown in the status message.
-    5. Other incorrect delete commands to try: `delete_c`, `delete_c x`, `...` (where x is larger than the list size)
+    5. Other incorrect delete commands to try: `delete_c`, `delete_c x`, `...` (where x is larger than the list size).
        Expected: Similar to previous.

 ### Editing a student

-1. Editing an existing student's name, phone, email and address.
+1. Editing an existing student's name, phone, email and address
     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list and `Clark Kent` is not in the list.
-It is okay for the edited student's original name to be Clark Kent
+It is okay for the edited student's original name to be Clark Kent.
     2. Test case: `edit_s 1 n/Clark Kent p/99999999 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`
        Expected: The first student's name is changed to `Clark Kent`.
 The updated student details are shown in the list.
     3. Test case: `edit_s 2 n/Clark Kent`
        Expected: No student is edited.
 Error details are shown in the status message as Clark Kent already exists in the list.
     4. Test case: `edit_s 0 n/Josh Yoseph`
        Expected: No student is edited.
 Error details shown in the status message as the index is out of the student list.
-    5. Other test cases to try: `edit_s 1 n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    5. Other test cases to try: `edit_s 1 n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used).
        Expected: No student is edited.
 Error message is shown as parameters with invalid formats were provided.
 2. Editing CCA of a student will be handled in separate test cases below.

 ### Editing a CCA

-1. Editing an existing CCA's name and total sessions.
+1. Editing an existing CCA's name and total sessions
     1. Prerequisites: List all CCAs using the `list` command.
 Multiple CCAs in the list and there is no `Basketball` CCA.
-It is okay for the edited CCA's original name to be `Basketball`
+It is okay for the edited CCA's original name to be `Basketball`.
     2. Test case: `edit_c 1 c/Basketball t/15 r/President r/Vice-President r/Treasurer`
        Expected: The first CCA's name is changed to `Basketball`.
 The respective details are changed as specified.
 The updated CCA details are shown in the list.
     3. Test case: `edit_c 2 c/Basketball`
        Expected: No CCA is edited as the CCA already has the name `Basketball`.
 Error details are shown in the status message as the CCA already exists in the list.
     4. Test case: `edit_c 0 c/Chess`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
-    5. Other test cases to try: `edit_c 1 c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used, wrong index used)
+    5. Other test cases to try: `edit_c 1 c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used, wrong index used).
        Expected: No CCA is edited.
 Error message is shown as parameters with invalid formats were provided.

 2. Editing a role of a CCA is handled in separate test cases below.